igor-muram/FiniteElementMethod/README.md

 Boundary conditions of the first and second types.<br>
 The coefficients of the equation are constant within the finite element.<br>
 The matrix of a system of linear equations is generated in a sparse row-column format.<br>
-Conjugate gradient method with LU-preconditioning is used to solve SLAE.
+Conjugate gradient method with LU-preconditioning is used to solve SLAE, because the SLAE matrix is ​​symmetric.